Make sure you fully understand all aspects of your antenatal and postnatal care, as well as your baby’s birth.

 - What extra costs will there be if I need to have an emergency caesarean?

 - If I need an epidural or caesarean, will there be an additional fee for an anaesthetist?
-If so, what it they be?
+If so, what will it be?

 Your obstetrician’s skills